All Marin Transit vehicles except the Muir Woods Shuttle are equipped with bike racks.

 - Bikes are NOT allowed inside buses, even if the rack is full

-- Electric or gas powered bikes are not allowed on any bus bike racks
+- Gas powered bikes are not allowed on any bus bike racks

 - You are responsible for loading and unloading your own bike